Covid 19 coronavirus: Two new cases at Americold factory; wait on results of 14 others continues

 That person was hired by Labourforce.

+Labourforce's business manager for New Zealand, Andrew White, confirmed one of his staff had tested positive.
+He said they had quite a few other staff that worked at various Americold sites and they were still waiting for their results.

+He said those affected were following ministry advice which included self isolating.

-He said each of the positive cases were all in isolation, doing their contact tracing, and following all other instructions.
+Winnell said each of his employees who were positive cases were all in isolation, doing their contact tracing, and following all other instructions.

 "I'm very proud of them for that."